LearnLib/alex/docs/contents/user-manual/introduction/README.md

 <definition term="Hypothesis">
     A hypothesis is the behavioral automaton model that is learned.
-    The model is called hypothesis due to the black box nature of the SUL.
+    The model is called hypothesis due to the black-box nature of the SUL.
     Theoretically, there can always exist a behavior that is not captured by the model.
 </definition>